seek4science/seek/tech/docker/basic-container.md

 It is useful for testing and trying out new cutting edge features, but is not suitable for a production deployment of SEEK.

-### Using volumes
+### Persistant Storage

-If you are using Docker for a SEEK deployment for real use, rather than just testing or trying out, then you will want your data and files to be preserved.
+If running a container for other than basic testing, you will want the stored data to be preserved when updating images.
-Using the previous examples they would be inside the container and lost once the container is deleted.
+(However, if this is case you should be thinking about using [Docker compose](docker-compose.html)).

+It is possible to do so by mounting a directory on the host machine for the database and filestore.
+E.g. to use /data/seek-filestore and /data/seek-db:

+    docker run -d -p 3000:3000 -v /data/seek-filestore:/seek/filestore -v /data/seek-db:/seek/sqlite3-db --name seek fairdom/seek:{{ site.current_docker_tag }}

-You can avoid this by telling the container to use a couple of Docker volumes for the database and filestore.
+Alternatively you can tell the Docker container to use named _data volumes_ for the database and filestore:

     docker run -d -p 3000:3000 -v seek-filestore:/seek/filestore -v seek-db:/seek/sqlite3-db --name seek fairdom/seek:{{ site.current_docker_tag }}